anandra31/Crime-in-Boston/README.md

 ## Target of Analysis
 - Determine most common crime (also providing Location & Time)
 - Determine most common crime which involves shooting (also providing Location & Time)
-- Create recomendations for the Boston Police
+- Create recomendations for the Boston Police based on findings.

 feel free to take a look / give any suggestions on how i can improve my coding further.